psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 be scheduled.
 This is because the [48 CPU × 190 GiB] slot (which has a RAM/CPU ratio < 4 GiB) cannot provide 4 GiB to each CPU; thus, one CPU is left idle.

-The loss of 1 CPU for [1 CPU × 4 GiB] jobs is not extreme.
-However, the reader is encouraged to determine how much of the cluster would be left idle when submitting [1 CPU × 5 GiB] jobs — and also [2 CPU × 20 GiB].
+The loss of 1 CPU for [1 CPU × 4 GiB] jobs is negligible.
+However, as an exercise, the reader is encouraged to determine how much of the cluster would be left idle when submitting [1 CPU × 5 GiB] jobs — and also [2 CPU × 20 GiB].

 The "Ideal" Job
 ===============
 The "ideal" job is [1 CPU × 4 GiB] and runs for 10-60 minutes.
-Of course, not every analysis/step can be broken down into sub-jobs that match this ideal, but experience has shown that, with a little effort, the majority of analysis at IPSY can.
+Of course, not every analysis/step can be broken down into sub-jobs that match this ideal.
+But experience has shown that, with a little effort, the majority of analysis at IPSY can.

 The previous section (about slot sizes) neatly demonstrates why smaller jobs are
-good: simply, they better they fit (Tetris style) into the available compute resources.
+good: simply, they are more granular and thus better fit (Tetris style) into the available compute resources.

 The second characteristic, duration, directly affects the turnover of jobs and how frequently compute resources become available.
 If 10,000x 1 hour jobs are